DavidStinson/js-arrays/iteration/README.md

 **Learning objective:** By the end of this lesson, students will be able to *iterate* through and carry out actions on each element in an array.

-___
-:books: *Iteration* is the process of repeatedly executing a set of instructions or looping through a collection of items (like an array or string) one by one until a certain condition is met or until no more items are left to process.
+> 📚 *Iteration* is the process of repeatedly executing a set of instructions or looping through a collection of items (like an array or string) one by one until a certain condition is met or until no more items are left to process.
-___

 ## Using the `forEach()` iterator method